-On a rolling basis beginning (date): 01/01 By (date): \\\\\ Other: \\\\\ C17.
-Reply policy for admitted applicants (fill in one only)
+On a rolling basis beginning (date): 01/01

-No set date: \\\\\
+By (date):

+Other:

-Deadline for housing deposit (MMDD): First-Come-First-Served Basis Amount of housing deposit: \$350 Refundable if student does not enroll?
-No
+C17.
+Reply policy for admitted applicants (fill in one only) No set date Deadline for housing deposit (MMDD): First-Come-First-Served Basis Amount of housing deposit: \$350 Refundable if student does not enroll?
+No C18.

-C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?
-Yes

-If yes, maximum period of postponement: 12 Months
+Yes If yes, maximum period of postponement 12 Months C19.

-C19.
 Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Yes

-C20.
+Yes C20.
 Common Application: Question removed from CDS.

-Early Decision and Early Action Plans
+(Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.

-C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-No

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2006 entering class: Number of early decision applications received by you Number of applicants admitted under early decision pl Please provide significant details about your early deci sion plan:
+No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2007 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.

-C22.
 Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-No

-If "yes," please complete the following:

-Early action closing date \\\\\\ Early action notification date \\\\\\

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+No If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Yes No

-🗌 Yes  🗌 No